Reduced Milk Supply - Causes, Signs, And Cure

 Apart from all this, it should be noted that certain signs are normal and should not be mistakenly considered abnormal.

-• Your baby desires to breastfeed more often.
+• Desire to breastfeed more often.

-• Your baby wakes up for milk.
+• Wake up for milk.

-• Your baby is fed for a shorter time.
+• Fed for a shorter time.

-• Your baby is not pooping regularly.
+• Not pooping regularly.

 Many women in all populations experience all these signs.
 It signals the physiological changes in the body while adapting to breastfeeding.